The Extremes Have Defined Us for Too Long

 There's evidence that this spirit is re-emerging in a new, powerful way.
 Not coincidentally, it's happening in the middle of the country, where "middleness" is especially appreciated.

 Of the 10 metro areas with the biggest jumps in entrepreneurial activity last year, six are in the middle of the country.
 Of the five metro areas with the highest percentage of companies financed by successful crowdfunding platforms, four are in the middle of the country.
-The city with the highest percentage of women-owned businesses is Colorado Springs, Colorado.
+The city with the highest percentage of women-owned businesses is Denver, Colorado.
 Entrepreneur recently ranked The 25 Best Cities for Entrepreneurs.
 Ten were in the Midwest—two more than the West.

 Why is this important?
 Because studies show that startups punch way above their weight when it comes to creating jobs, innovation and opportunity in our economy.
 Most net job creation in America comes from firms less than five years old.